 Brett, what about you?
 What made you want to become an engineer?

 Brett: Out of high school I had no idea what I wanted to do so I took a few classes at Community College.
 I ended up taking an engineering class, liked it, and decided to pursue the electrical engineering course at Grand Valley State University.
 Part of that was because my dad was an electrician, but it wasn't until later that he told me that also he had gone to school to become an electrical engineer.
-He never pushed me towards it, but encouraged me to find my own path.
+He never pushed me towards it but encouraged me to find my own path as an Engineer.

-Brett: Yeah, I shadowed a few engineers at FZ and liked what I saw.
-I actually ended up pulling wire for FZ's systems team in the summer to make extra money.
-When it came time for my engineering co-op rotations, I interviewed at a few different places but ended up sticking with FZ.
+Brett: Yeah, I shadowed a few engineers and liked what I saw.
+I also ended up pulling wire for FZ's systems team in the summer to make extra money.
 As a co-op, I did a lot with AutoCAD, panel building, and field work.
 My summer work experience with the systems team and my co-op helped me see how it all works together.

 Would you say you both are similar?